Investigators

 Funding

-Various youth-serving organisations that use the surveys to monitor their culture of child safety and evaluate the benefits
+Various youth-serving organisations that used the surveys to monitor their culture of child safety.

 Aims

-• To help participating organisations identify characteristics of children and young people who are feeling unsafe and implement specific child-safe strategies to support those children and young people.
+• Help participating organisations identify characteristics of children and young people who were feeling unsafe

-• To help organisations measure the capabilities of staff and volunteers to safeguard children and young people and tailor specific policies, procedures and training programs to better equip staff and volunteers.
+• Help participating organisations measure the capabilities of staff and volunteers to safeguard children and young people

-• To use the data to investigate trends and broad results across all participating organisations, inform further research, policy development and child-safe strategies.
+• Use the data to investigate trends and broad results across all participating organisations, inform further research, policy development and child-safe strategies

 Background